austinauyeung/C9/README.md

 - [Acknowledgment](#acknowledgments)

 ## Overview
+The majority of modern applications are touch-oriented.
+The goal of C9 is to mimic the touchscreen gestures required of these applications as closely as possible through button presses in each of the two cursor modes.

 Because of their different navigation paradigms, each cursor mode maps gestures uniquely as will be shown below.
 While both modes can be **enabled** simultaneously (by mapping their activation key or shortcut), only one cursor can be **active** at a time.
 As a final note, <ins>all buttons in the numpad and D-pad are generally reserved/intercepted while the cursor is active</ins>.

 ### Grid Cursor